 Driving in the right direction: Hobby Barn license moves forward

-These terms include the prohibition of: storing vehicles, materials and vehicle-repair equipment outside; posting “for sale” signs along the road; operating outside the hours of 8 p.m. and 8 a.m.; and displaying cars for sale at the front of the property.
+He will also be prohibited from storing vehicles and materials outside, posting “for sale” signs along the road, operating outside the hours of 8 a.m. and 8 p.m., and from displaying cars for sale in front of the property.

 Potential customers will also be required to make appointments before showing up on the property to look at Briggs’ vehicles.

-At the July 7 meeting, several residents raised some questions regarding the hobby barn and dealers license.
+At the July 7 meeting, several residents questioned the board’s decision to issue the hobby barn and dealers license.

-Resident Matt Monteiro, who lives on New Bedford Road, said he was concerned about a business “popping up next to my house” when the land had been zoned in a way that it wouldn’t be a business.
+Resident Matt Monteiro, who lives on New Bedford Road, said he was concerned about a business “popping up next to my house” — believing the land was zoned to prevent commercial use.

 According to Murphy, Briggs Hobby Barn isn’t considered a business because the primary purpose of the dealers license is to allow Briggs to buy and sell cars, not establish a dealership.